top of page

 Montessori education has been shown to strongly support the development of “executive functioning.”
 This extremely valuable capability of the brain fosters skills such as adaptability, focus and creativity; skills that are critical to success in our 21st century world.
 Traditional approaches to education simply do not foster this kind of thinking.

 Not surprisingly, some of the most innovative and successful individuals over the last hundred years have been Montessori graduates.
-Recent examples include: Jim Wales, creator of Wikipedia; Jeff Bezos, Amazon.com founder; singer and entrepreneur Sean Combs (P Diddy); and Larry Page and Sergei Brin, the founders of Google.
+Recent examples include: Jim Wales, creator of Wikipedia; Jeff Bezos, Amazon.com founder; Larry Page and Sergei Brin, the founders of Google.
 All of these individuals (and many others) have used their executive functioning abilities to see the world in a new or different way, and achieved great success as a result.

 *Information obtained from mariamontessori.com